Jim McAlister: Greenock Morton

 McAlister signed a one-year contract with Morton in June 2018.
 On 16 July, he was announced as club captain.

 On 3 June 2019, McAlister signed a one-year extension, committing himself to the club until 10 June 2020.

 McAlister retired from playing football in January 2021.

 Post playing career

 He joined Rangers in 2021 as a Kitman.
 He was promoted to chief Kitman following the sudden death of Jimmy Bell in May 2022.

+McAlister was fired by Rangers, before moving to Saudi Arabia with Steven Gerrard.